When Bill Gross said timing is the single biggest reason that startups succeed, he was not talking about luck.

 As a startup, it is okay to be early to market as long as you aren’t massively early to market.
 If your product is available within 12-24 months of the perfectly ripe market conditions and you have delivered a best in breed solution with a significant price-performance advantage versus alternative solution, you have executed with very good timing.

 As a startup, if you are late to market, you will likely lose.
 Only fast followers that differentiate primarily based in a superior cost structure due to scale can win as a follower.
+Regardless of whether you’re early or late to the market, having something similar to Deputy’s timesheet app for managing employees will make it so much easier for managers to keep organized.
+I’ve heard my friend used this and it was super useful for him and his startup he is managing.

 Work hard to understand the PESTEL factors that positively or negatively impact your markets.
 Understand what is inside your control or sphere of influence, and understand what you purely need to monitor.